THE WORLD'S LARGEST AND MOST COMPREHENSIVE SCOUTING ORGANIZATION

 Teammate Will Sanders (2020, Atlanta, Ga.) was given the ball in a playoff tilt and showed a lot to like in a blowout victory.
 If one was to look up “projectable” in the dictionary, there could very well be a picture of him next to it, as he is a lean and lanky 6-foot-5 player.
 While the 80-85 mph velocity doesn’t jump off of the page just yet, there is still big potential to see increases in that department soon.
 With a deliberate pitching motion and loose arm action, Sanders was around the zone all day and occasionally had some arm-side run to the fastball, although he may have caught too much of the plate at times resulting in the opposition tallying some base knocks.
 He wields a 10-to-4 shaped slider that he showed good feel for and wasn’t afraid of throwing in succession for strikes.
 The uncommitted Sanders is the 28th-ranked righthander in the Georgia class, and also impressed at the plate with three hits and four RBIs.

-Jon Campbell Jr (2019, Bloomfield Hills, Mich.), a Boston College commit, started on the mound for Arsenal Baseball 16u.
+Jon Campbell Jr. (2019, Bloomfield Hills, Mich.), a Boston College commit, started on the mound for Arsenal Baseball 16u.
 While he was let down by his defense and struggled with command at times, he was otherwise lights out, with eight strikeouts in just four innings, at one point punching out six batters in a row.
 Most of the strikeouts came via the fastball, which sat 84-87 and garnered a ton of late swings and misses.
 It is a simple and low-effort motion for Campbell Jr., who tunneled a 69-72 curveball with fairly good drop effectively, albeit with slightly slower arm speed.
 A primary shortstop who is ranked second there in the Michigan class, he displayed athleticism in his delivery and in fielding the position.

 Possibly the most intriguing look at a pitcher Saturday came from Ty Floyd (2020, Rockmart, Ga.).
 Floyd displayed short and quick arm action and threw an occasionally-cutting fastball that was at 90-91 mph early on before settling in to average around 88.
 He was also able to throw two secondaries for strikes, a changeup and a curveball, and it was the former that was most impressive.
 He threw the changeup with the same arm speed and it was an effective strikeout pitch to lefties as he was able to cut about 10 mph off of his fastball and had the feel to locate.
 He is a ranked shortstop, third in the Georgia class, and the athleticism necessary for middle infield was shown on the mound, too, as his quick footwork allowed him to pick off a runner at second.
 He remains uncommited, but this is unlikely to remain the case for much longer.